joaomacalos/sfcr/README.md

 **Q: Can you add exogenous series to a `sfcr` model?**

-A: Since version 0.2, the `sfcr` package only allow the utilization of exogenous variables in the `sfcr_scenario()` function.
-This functionality was excluded from the `sfcr_baseline()` function because it led to unexpected behavior when calculating scenarios on the top of those baseline models.
+A: Since version 0.2, the `sfcr` package recommends the utilization of exogenous variables only in the `sfcr_scenario()` function.
+This functionality is going to be excluded from `sfcr_baseline()` function in the future because it led to unexpected behavior when calculating scenarios on the top of those baseline models.

 The exogenous series can be added to the model with the help of `sfcr_shock()` and `sfcr_set()` functions.
 It is further required that